esheldon/nsim/config/README.md

 # vim: set filetype=markdown :

+- lm
+    - in tester in fitting.py I see no bias, what is different?
+        - I wasn't simulating with sub-pixel integration
+        - still doesn't explain difference between computers.
 - mh
     - eg12r02,eg12r03,eg12rtest6
         - working well except at s/n=10 for guess from maxlike (priors on all)